waseem-qikfox/qikfox3D-viewer/indra/newview/linux_tools/client-readme.txt

 7. OBTAINING AND WORKING WITH THE CLIENT SOURCE CODE -=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=

-We're pleased to have released Firestorm client's source code under an Open Source license compatible with the 'LGPL'.
+We're pleased to have released qikfox3D client's source code under an Open Source license compatible with the 'LGPL'.
 <https://wiki.firestormviewer.org/downloads#source_code>